PHuhn/Net.Incident4/net-incident/README.md

 ## Construction

-Is an Angular CLI application that uses PrimeFaces PrimeNG library for the following:
+Is an Angular CLI application that uses the following PrimeFaces PrimeNG library components:
 * p-table,
 * p-ComfirmDialog,
 * p-dialog (window/popup),